WernerLDev/werlang.nl/src/content/blog/view-transitions-api.md

 }
 ```

 Of course this is just a very basic example.
-And in the case you want to animate transitions between pages in a MPA you do not need any JavaScript.
-Just the CSS will be enough to animate the old and new page in/out of the screen.
+There are many more things you can do with view transitions.
+For some cool examples you can check the [Chrome for developers](https://developer.chrome.com/docs/web-platform/view-transitions/) website.